SiddharthaAnand/rest-api/README.md

  the browser to send a request to http://0.0.0.0:5000/api/v1/people to see the data.
 You can also use swagger to view it using swagger configuration at this link http://0.0.0.0:5000/api/ui.

+## Using Swagger
+You can start using the api by going to http://0.0.0.0:5000/api/ui.
+Here you can see how the api works with a handy and user-friendly UI to help you out.

 ## Disclaimer
 This api is still in development mode.